bdjewkes/DocX/README.md

 DocX is a .NET library that allows developers to manipulate Word 2007/2010/2013 files, in an easy and intuitive manner.
 DocX is fast, lightweight and best of all it does not require Microsoft Word or Office to be installed.

-**NOTE:** There is a new Master branch as of Oct.
-3, 2017.
-Please read about the [Classic branch](../../wiki/Classic-Branch) if you were using this project before the change.

 ## DocX Author